If you’re teaching kids how to rhyme, these free rhyme clip cards are a helpful addition to any literacy center or word work station.

 Grab Your Set

 Ready to play?!
-Click the blue button below to download your free copy and then hop over and snag a copy of our Rhyming Activity Pack, too!
+Click the blue button below to download your free copy and then hop over and snag our Emergent Readers Bundle when your little one is ready to start reading!